Legal Formalities & Conveyancing Costs In Gambia

 Just as in European Law it is always recommended that a purchaser or seller of property or land instruct a reputable solicitor or conveyancer to act for them so it is equally advisable in The Gambia.
 If necessary we have a firm of highly qualified Gambian Lawyers/Barristers fluent in English and other languages, who will be delighted to act for you in any land transactions you wish to undertake.

-Legal Formalities & Property Conveyancing Costs
+Property Registration Fees & Property Conveyancing Costs

 Land in the Gambia is registered at the Property Registry (an organisation just like the English Land Registry), where you can confirm immediately whether the seller owns the property free of any liens and encumbrances.
 Just as in Europe, however, there is still plenty of land/property which remains as yet unregistered.
 To avoid any ensuing confusion it is necessary for European purchasers/sellers to understand the difference between the terms freehold and leasehold used both there and in Gambia.
 These terms have very different implications in Gambia to those in Europe.